 Obviously, there are exceptions to anything, but in general, making your movie this long just smacks of indulgence to me.
 Casablanca got in and out in 100 minutes.
 If you need an hour more than that for your story, you’d better have a damn good reason.

-I love your “sub-120” hill, and I will join you.
-You raise some great points; I think I’m going to refer to “The Casablanca Test” in the future, comparing runtimes to that movie and whether their stories and filmmaking earn anything beyond 100 minutes.
+I love your “sub-120” hill, and I will join you to die on it.
+You raise some great points; I think I’m going to refer to “Nate’s Casablanca Test” in the future, comparing runtimes to that movie and whether their stories and filmmaking earn anything beyond 100 minutes.
 I personally call 145 minutes “The Devil’s Runtime.”
 Too many blockbusters live in that realm.

 I binged a bunch of “mumblecore”-esque movies in 2021, and part of the reason why is that their median runtime is about 85 minutes.